GNOME/retro-gtk/README.md

 ## Example

-Writing a Libretro frontend with retro-gtk can be as simple as the following Vala code:
+Writing a Libretro application with RetroGTK can be as simple as the following Vala code:

 ```vala